papykabukanyi/hellobluelender/docs/simple-railway-guide.md

 # Simple Railway Deployment Guide

-This guide provides straightforward instructions for deploying your Hempire Enterprise application to Railway.
+This guide provides the simplest way to deploy your application to Railway with all environment variables.

-## Steps to Deploy
+## Prerequisites

 1. **Install Railway CLI**